2vincentLin/dioxus-jlpt-flashcard/README.md

 - [Dioxus](https://docs.rs/dioxus/latest/dioxus/index.html): A portable, performant, and ergonomic framework for building user interfaces in Rust.
 - [SQLx](https://docs.rs/sqlx/latest/sqlx/index.html): A modern, async-ready, and type-safe SQL toolkit for Rust.
 Used for the local flashcard database.
 - [tts-rs](https://docs.rs/tts/latest/tts/): A cross-platform text-to-speech library that provides access to native system voices.
+- [lindera](https://github.com/lindera/lindera): A multilingual morphological analysis library.
+Used for analyze Japanese text for correct pronounciation.
+- [wana_kana](https://github.com/PSeitz/wana_kana_rust): A library for converting between Japanese characters.
+Used for convert Katakana to romaji.

 # Acknowledgments